JstnMcBrd/The-Sqwad-Mod/README.md

 # The Sqwad Mod
-Welcome to The Sqwad Mod, a mod for Europa Universalis IV that aims to model "the Sqwad", a group of gamers who met in public school.
+Welcome to [The Sqwad Mod](https://steamcommunity.com/sharedfiles/filedetails/?id=1294735825), a mod for [Europa Universalis IV](https://store.steampowered.com/app/236850/Europa_Universalis_IV/) that aims to model "the Sqwad", a group of gamers who met in public school.
-Learn more about modding: https://eu4.paradoxwikis.com/Modding

 ## Setup
 Clone this repository within the EU4 mods folder.